wp-plugins/visitor-maps/readme.txt

 The geolite database is really just a 30 meg file.
-As a workaround, you can manually download the [GeoLiteCity.dat.gz file from this URL](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz), unzip it and upload GeoLiteCity.dat to the `/plugins/visitor-maps/` folder.
+As a workaround, you can manually download the [GeoLiteCity.dat.gz file from this URL](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz), unzip it and upload GeoLiteCity.dat to the `/wp-content/visitor-maps-geoip/` folder.
 The GeoLiteCity.dat file is the database for the location from IP feature.
-If the file is missing, the blog should function fine.
+If the file is missing, the blog should still function.
 When the file is not installed, the location information for a user is skipped.

 = Why are all the location pins about 10 pixels too low on the visitor map? =